Manti (food): History

 Some of the earliest mentions of dishes resembling Turkic manti date to the Mongol Empire.
 One such mention of manta is found in the 1330 manuscript Yinshan Zhengyao by Hu Sihui, a Chinese court therapist in service of the Yuan Dynasty Emperor, Buyantu Khan.
 Some variations may be traced back to the Uyghur people of northwest China.

 In general, there is agreement that the recipe was carried across Central Asia along the Silk Road to Anatolia by Turkic and Mongol peoples.
 According to Holly Chase, "Turkic and Mongol horsemen on the move are supposed to have carried frozen or dried manti, which could be quickly boiled over a camp-fire".
-According to an Armenian researcher, manti first reached Cilician Armenia as a result of the cultural interaction between Armenians and Mongols during their alliance in the 13th century.
 Migrating Turkic-speaking peoples brought the dumpling with them to Anatolia, where it evolved into the Turkish mantı.
-When the Tatars settled into the Kayseri region of modern-day Turkey, the area became known for its manti.
 Korean mandu is said to have arrived in Korea through the Mongols in the 14th century.

 However, some researchers do not discount the possibility that manti may have originated in the Middle East and spread eastward to China and Korea through the Silk Road.

 The earliest written Ottoman mantı recipe appears in a 15th-century cookbook written by Muhammed bin Mahmud Shirvani.
 The version in Shirvani's book is a steamed dumpling with a minced lamb and crushed chickpeas filling spiced with cinnamon and flavored with vinegar.
 The dish was garnished with sumac and like most contemporary mantı variations, it was served with a garlic-yoghurt sauce.

 Many early Turkish cookbooks do not mention a dish called mantı.
 The first printed recipe book, Melceüt`t Tabâhhin, was published in 1844.
 It includes a recipe for a dish called Tatar böreği, which is similar to mantı but is not served with garlic yoghurt sauce.
 The first English-language Ottoman cookbook and a third cookbook printed in 1880 includes this same recipe.
 Another 1880 cookbook does have a recipe for mantı, but instead of a dumpling, it is a dish composed of layered dough served with mincemeat and garlic yogurt.
 This book also includes a recipe of piruhi, a cheese filled version of the Tatar böreği recipe.